Moduli of formal torsors: Introduction

 The paper is organized as follows.
 In Section \ref{sec:Notation-and-Terminology} we set up notation and terminology frequently used in the paper.
 In Section \ref{sec:Preliminaries} we collect basic results on power series rings, finite and universally injective morphisms and torsors.
-In Section \ref{sec:system of DM stacks}, after introducing a few notions and proving a few easy results, the rest of the section is devoted to the proof of the lemma mentioned above.
+In Section \ref{sec:system of DM stacks}, after introducing a few notions and proving a few easy results, the rest of the section is devoted to the proof of the proposition mentioned above (Proposition \ref{lem:descent of ind along torsors}).
 Section \ref{sec:formal torsors} is the main body of the paper, where we prove Theorems \ref{A} and \ref{cyclic}.
-Lastly we include two Appendices about limits of fibered categories and rigidification.
+The proof of Theorem \ref{cyclic} is given on page \pageref{pf: B}, the one of Theorem \ref{A}, \ref{thma-p-gp} and \ref{thma-abelian-p} is given on page \pageref{pf: A p} and the one of Theorem \ref{A}, \ref{thma-general} is given on page \pageref{pf: A-general}.
+Lastly we include two Appendices about limits of fibered categories, implicitly used in Theorem \ref{A}, and rigidification, an operation introduced in \cite{Abramovich2007} for algebraic stacks and that we extends to more general stacks.